thelearninghouse/starter-theme/readme.md

 Install grunt by navigation to the theme's `library` folder and type `npm install --save-dev`

+To start watching files use `grunt watch` from the `library` folder

 ### Grid Usage

 This theme uses [semantic.gs](https://github.com/tylertate/semantic.gs)